How To Find The Diameter Knowing The Circumference

 Method 3: Using a Spreadsheet or Calculator

 For more complex calculations or when dealing with multiple circles, using a spreadsheet program like Microsoft Excel or Google Sheets, or a scientific calculator, can be highly efficient.
-These tools allow you to input the circumference and easily calculate the diameter using the formula =C/PI() in Excel or the equivalent function in your chosen software.
+Worth adding: these tools allow you to input the circumference and easily calculate the diameter using the formula =C/PI() in Excel or the equivalent function in your chosen software.
 Many calculators have a dedicated π button, making the calculation even simpler.

 Understanding Pi (π)